 At the conclusion of the day, bid a fond farewell to your new friends and relax on your drive back to Gisborne.

-Have the option of disembarking in the city centre to explore on your own before returning to the ship independently, or stay on the motor coach and return to port.
+Have the option of disembarking in the city centre to explore on your own before returning to the ship independently, or stay on the motor coach and return to port (time permitting).

 Please note: This tour involves a moderate amount of walking and is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Walking at the farm is on some unpaved surfaces and loose stone areas plus there are 6 steps to enter/exit the woolshed.
 Approximately 50 metres (164 feet) of leisurely walking is the surface area covered.
 We suggest wearing comfortable clothing and walking shoes and well as sun protection.
 Order of tour may vary.